 The new Parent Success Program is designed to help noncustodial parents by supporting their well-being and strengthening their ability to provide for their children.
 In the first phase of the program, parents can eliminate up to $10,000 in DSS child support debt by completing a qualifying substance use treatment program.
 The treatment program must be certified by the New York State Office of Alcoholism and Substance Abuse Services (OASAS).
 Once parents have completed the course, they must submit a completion certificate or letter from their service provider to OCSS to qualify for the Parent Success Program's DSS debt reduction.

-Pay It Off is a time-limited program that enables noncustodial parents to pay off New York City DSS child support debt twice as fast – by matching their lump sum payments of $500 or more dollar for dollar up to the amount of DSS arrears they owe.
-This program was last offered March 2 to 16, 2020.
+Pay It Off is a time-limited program that enables noncustodial parents to pay off New York City DSS child support debt twice as fast – by matching their payments that total a minimum required amount (up to the amount of DSS child support arrears they owe).
+This program was last offered March 1 to April 30, 2021.

 Modifying Orders Through Stipulation (MOTS) gives parents the opportunity to discuss modifying their order with an OCSS worker and to enter into an agreement voluntarily before an appearance in court.
 For a stipulated agreement: